 Explore how Native Americans adapted to changes in natural and cultural conditions through the evolution of their pottery, from North American's oldest examples to 16th century Spanish artifacts.

-Stimulate your senses with lasers, mirrors, water, acoustics and more!
-Sensing Nature playfully demonstrates the role of our senses in interpreting our environment through interactive stations.
-PLEASE NOTE: This exhibit will close April 21 so we can create an all new STEM-rich exhibit, Fantastic Forces, opening Summer 2019.
-Some components of Sensing Nature will be relocated to other areas of the museum.
+PLEASE NOTE: This exhibit closed April 21, 2019, to make room for an all new STEM-rich exhibit, Fantastic Forces, opening Summer 2019.
+Some components of Sensing Nature have been relocated to other areas of the museum.

 Located in the Naturalist Center, this special gallery features rotating displays highlighting items from Fernbank's permanent collection.
 Topics and themes change regularly.
 Currently on view is De Soto's Footsteps: New Archaeological Evidence from Georgia.